CataIana/twitch-modlogging/README.md

 Figuring out how to do this was a pain, and there was nothing good on the internet that I could find, so I might as well give it out to anyone who might want it.

+Automod is currently very broken, and needs frequent updates as twitch keeps changing what data is sent, if at all.

 ### Installation